Completing your UCAS application

 Keep an eye on your inbox.
 You may not use email much, but universities do.

-When completing a UCAS application it’s important that you get the correct details of the exams you'll be taking.
-Any mistakes could mean difficulty for UCAS when matching your application with your exam results straight away.
-It could result in an unnecessary delay in universities making their decisions.
+When completing a UCAS application it’s important that you get the correct details of the subjects you're taking.
+Any mistakes could mean difficulty for UCAS when matching your application with your results straight away.
+It could lead to an unnecessary delay in universities making their decisions.

 List your subjects with their full titles, for example, if you're taking English Language and Literature, put the full title and not just English.
 List full module details of any BTEC awards and make sure you list the right BTEC – i.e. the exact one you're taking.

-Don't try to give a UK equivalent for results of examinations taken in another country.
+Don't try to give a UK equivalent for results awarded in another country.
 State exactly what you’re doing and let the university decide the equivalence to avoid any confusion.
 If the column headings on the form are inappropriate, ignore them.

 Be honest.
 UCAS has some extremely sophisticated fraud-busting techniques and experienced admissions tutors who can spot rogue applications.